 Vivenna froze, feeling a chill.

 “Denth wasn’t working for you,” Vasher said.
 “He wasn’t even pretending to.
-Someone hired him to start a war between Idris and Hallandren.
-I’m just trying to figure out why.”
+Someone in this city hired him to start a war between Idris and Hallandren, and he’s spent these last few months using you to make it happen.
+I’m just trying to figure out why.
+Who’s behind it, and why would a war serve them?”

 Vivenna sat back, eyes wide.

 “You were the perfect pawn,” Vasher said.
 “Showing yourself off, reminding the people in the slums of their true heritage, giving Denth someone to rally behind--a figure to make the focus for his war.
 The Court of Gods is a hair’s breadth away from marching on your homeland.
-Not because they hate Idrians, but because they feel like Idris insurgents have already been attacking them.
-I thought it was too perfect, actually.
+Not because they hate Idrians, but because they feel like Idris insurgents have already been attacking them.”

+He shook his head.
+“I couldn’t believe that you didn’t realize what you were doing.
+It was too perfect.
 I assumed you had to be working with him intentionally to start the war.”

-Vasher paused, eyeing her.
+He eyed her.
 “I underestimated your stupidity.
 Get dressed.
-I don’t know if we have time to undo some of what you’ve done, but I intend to try.”
+I don’t know if we have enough time to undo what you’ve done, but I intend to try.”

 #